That the Courtenay-Comox Sewage Commission shelved its multi-million dollar sewerage project this summer comes as no surprise.

 In the alternative, the Advisory Committee noted, upgrading the existing pump station at Jane Place in Comox, would also cost less in the long run.

 Either of those options would eliminate the need for a second pump station and eliminate the vulnerable section under the Willemar Bluffs.
 Plus, in both of these options, raw sewage would not threaten any drinking water supplies.
 Courtenay and Comox residents enjoy piped water, not vulnerable private wells.

 And Eriksson, a potential candidate for mayor of Courtenay, has a third option that could also resolve issues created by the failed South Sewer referendum earlier this year.

-Eriksson proposes building a new state-of-the-art treatment plant in the south Courtenay area that would handle all wastewater from east of the Courtenay River.
+Eriksson proposes building a new state-of-the-art treatment plant in the south Courtenay area that would handle all wastewater from west of the Courtenay River.
 That would take enough pressure off the existing Courtenay and Comox pump stations to render the proposed Comox No. 2 pump unnecessary.

 And it would also solve the problem of failing septic systems in the Royston and Union Bay areas and provide the infrastructure for new development.

 It would also provide a solution for the Village of Cumberland, which shamefully continues to pollute the Trent River watershed and estuary.